giorgiop94/digital-garden/_notes/Book - The Selfish Gene by Richard Dawkins.md

+---
+title: Book - The Selfish Gene by Richard Dawkins
+---
 - Genes are self-replicating machines with the ultimate goal of surviving and reproducing
 	- Strong genes survive and weak ones die
 		- Strong genes created cells to protect themselves from each other